hasankirtas/Santander-Customer-Transaction-Prediction/README.md

 ### **2. Statistical Feature Analysis**

 - Analyzed the **skewness and kurtosis** of each feature.
-Although many variables showed deviations from normality, transformations were not applied since models employed were non-parametric and non-linear.
+Although many variables showed deviations from normality, transformations were not applied since models employed were non-parametric and non-linear (tree-based models like Random Forest and XGBoost are robust to non-normal distributions).
 - Explored **correlations** among features and discovered very weak or no correlations, which allowed for greater freedom during feature selection.
+- **Feature Engineering Strategy**: Given that the dataset consists of 200 anonymized numerical features and tree-based models are used, extensive feature transformations (e.g., PCA, RankGauss) were not applied.
+Tree-based models can capture non-linear relationships and interactions inherently, making additional transformations less critical.
+This approach prioritizes model interpretability and computational efficiency while maintaining strong predictive performance.

 ### **3. Class-wise Feature Distribution Comparison**